Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Background on Nuclear Reactor Technologies

 \subsection{Nuclear Technologies and Availability}

 The nuclear industry has been in decline for several decades, especially in OECD countries, as only a few projects were realized, which were behind schedule, well over budget, and resulted in a decline of major industry actors (e.g., the bankruptcy of Westinghouse) \cite{markard_destined_2020}.
 Most discussed nuclear technologies are either unavailable or economically disadvantageous compared to other low-carbon technologies, and thus, new-builds are mainly realized in state-owned spheres, especially in China and Russia \cite{lovins_us_2022, schneider_world_2024}.
-Regardless, ambitious expansion plans for nuclear power are being publicly announced \cite{wnn_ministerial_2023}, and nuclear power continues to play a significant role in energy scenarios \cite{byers_ar6_2022}.
-While the global nuclear fleet is dominated by high-capacity LWRs, electrical and non-electrical applications are envisioned to be implemented by using LWRs with capacity of less than 300 MW\textsubscript{el} (referred to here as "small-modular reactors" (SMRs)) and so-called "new reactor concepts" (SNR), also referred to as "advanced" or "Generation IV" reactors, that comprise several non-light water reactor concepts \cite{bose_questioning_2024, oecd_beyond_2022}.
+Regardless, ambitious expansion plans for nuclear power are being publicly announced \cite{wnn_ministerial_2023}, and nuclear power continues to play a major role in energy scenarios \cite{byers_ar6_2022}.
+While the global nuclear fleet is dominated by high-capacity LWRs, electrical and non-electrical applications are envisioned to be implemented by using LWRs with capacity of less than 300 MW\textsubscript{el} (referred to here as "small-modular reactors" (SMRs)) and so-called "advanced" or "Generation IV" reactors, that comprise several non-LWR concepts \cite{bose_questioning_2024, oecd_beyond_2022}.
 These alternative concepts must also fulfill four prerequisites to be viable for large-scale deployment in a future decarbonized energy system.
 They must be 1) affordable, 2) economically competitive with other low-carbon technologies, 3) socially acceptable, and 4) available on a commercial scale \cite{committee_on_laying_the_foundation_for_new_and_advanced_nuclear_reactors_in_the_united_states_laying_2023}.
 In the following, we briefly discuss these prerequisites for often discussed reactor types, while omitting questions of social acceptance.
-See Appendix \ref{secA1} for more technical details and information on past and ongoing research and development for the here-discussed non-light water reactor technologies.
+See Appendix \ref{secA1} for more technical details and information on past and ongoing research and development for the here-discussed non-LWR technologies.